Strategy & Innovation

 BEING INCLUSIVE FOR YOUR USERS IS NEVER A BAD THING

-By making accessibility a core design principle, the company did more than fix a problem.
-It created a long-term advantage that continues to drive both user satisfaction and business success.
+By locking accessibility in as a core design principle, the company didn’t just solve a problem.
+It carved out a long-term edge that keeps driving user satisfaction and business success long after launch.